-NOVEMBER

-IN 2018 HYUNDAI BULLDOZERS DEMOLISHED AT LEAST

-109 STRUCTURES

-48 HOMES WHOLE VILLAGE

-28 BUSINESSES

-DISPLACING AT LEAST

-71PEOPLE

-10 CHILDREN

-HYUNDAI BULLDOZERS ALSO

-DESTROYED TREES •

-DESTROYED A VILLAGE'S ROAD •

-CONSTRUCTED A ROADBLOCK •

-CONSTRUCTED A SETTLER ROAD

-Calls for action

-All of the companies that share the Hyundai brand are controlled by a few members of the Chung family in South Korea, and are closely intertwined.
-Therefore the BDS National Committee calls for a boycott of all Hyundai branded products.
-According to the BNC, the Hyundai brand "risks being tarnished by association with Israel's crimes".
+HYUNDAI BULLDOZERS ALSO DESTROYED TREES • DESTROYED A VILLAGE'S ROAD • CONSTRUCTED A ROADBLOCK • CONSTRUCTED A SETTLER ROAD COMPANY PROFILE: HYUNDAI Calls for action All of the companies that share the Hyundai brand are controlled by a few members of the Chung family in South Korea, and are closely intertwined.2 Therefore the BDS National Committee calls for a boycott of all Hyundai branded products.3 According to the BNC, the Hyundai brand "risks being tarnished by association with Israel's crimes".
 In 2013, after Hyundai's excavators were photographed demolishing houses in Beit Hanina and Silwan, East Jerusalem, Palestine Peace and Solidarity in South Korea contacted the company to enquire about its relationship with AEG, which had been importing Hyundai diggers to Israel.

-Hyundai Heavy Industries responded to say that it had "stopped the deal with [Israeli company] Automotive Equipment Group and already sent an official notification letter."

-However, since then, Hyundai excavators continue to be used in Israel's home demolitions.
+Hyundai Heavy Industries responded to say that it had "stopped the deal with [Israeli company] Automotive Equipment Group and already sent an official notification letter."4 However, since then, Hyundai excavators continue to be used in Israel's home demolitions.
 They are now imported through Israeli company Efco.

-In February 2017, the Boycott, Divestment and Sanctions Committee of Palestinian Citizens of Israel

-COMPANY PROFILE: HYUNDAI

-(BDS48) called for a boycott of Hyundai until it "ends its involvement in Israeli crimes committed against the Palestinian people, particularly in Jerusalem and the Nagab (Negev)."
+In February 2017, the Boycott, Divestment and Sanctions Committee of Palestinian Citizens of Israel COMPANY PROFILE: HYUNDAI (BDS48) called for a boycott of Hyundai until it "ends its involvement in Israeli crimes committed against the Palestinian people, particularly in Jerusalem and the Naqab (Negev)."
 The call came in response to the use of Hyundai equipment in the demolition of homes in Umm al-Hiran and Qalansawe.
 BDS48 said that the aims of the campaign were "to cut Hyundai's sales, induce divestment and tender exclusions" and to urge "Korean labour unions to pressure Hyundai to end its complicity in human rights violations".

-Mohammed Barakeh, the President of the High Follow-Up Committee for Arab Citizens of Israel, stated:

-"Hyundai equipment is used by the Israeli government to demolish Palestinian homes on both sides of the Green Line, in what we see as an assault on our lives and our homes.
+Mohammed Barakeh, the President of the High Follow-Up Committee for Arab Citizens of Israel, stated: "Hyundai equipment is used by the Israeli government to demolish Palestinian homes on both sides of the Green Line, in what we see as an assault on our lives and our homes.
 Hyundai is actively complicit in these crimes.
 We call on Hyundai to stop doing business with any perpetrators of crimes against humans; otherwise, the company will be increasingly recognised as a partner in crime."

-As Palestinians were resisting the demolitions in Khan al-Ahmar in September 2018, the BNC made a renewed call for action against Hyundai and five other companies supplying the equipment used in Israel's home demolitions

-Take action against Hyundai
+As Palestinians were resisting the demolitions in Khan al-Ahmar in September 2018, the BNC made a renewed call for action against Hyundai and five other companies supplying the equipment used in Israel's home demolitions.5 Take action against Hyundai Boycott Hyundai products.

-- Boycott Hyundai products. - Campaign for companies and pension funds to divest from Hyundai. - Ask your local council or university to ensure that their contractors do not use Hyundai equipment. - Protest at Hyundai Heavy Industries premises in London, Athens and Oslo. - Protest against Blackrock, demand that it divests from Hyundai Heavy Industries.
-Blackrock has offices close to London Bridge. - If you are in the Netherlands, campaign for Stichting Pensioenfonds ABP, the pension fund for government and education workers, to divest from Hyundai Heavy Industries. - If you are in Korea, campaign for the state of Korea and the Korean Pension Fund to divest from Hyundai Heavy Industries. - If you are in Norway, campaign for the Norwegian state to divest from Hyundai Heavy Industries.

-COMPANY PROFILE: HYUNDAI
+• Campaign for companies and pension funds to divest from Hyundai.

+• Ask your local council or university to ensure that their contractors do not use Hyundai equipment. • Protest at Hyundai Heavy Industries premises in London, Athens and Oslo.

+• Protest against BlackRock, demanding that it divests from Hyundai Heavy Industries.
+BlackRock has offices close to London Bridge. • If you are in the Netherlands, campaign for Stichting Pensioenfonds ABP, the pension fund for government and education workers, to divest from Hyundai Heavy Industries. • If you are in Korea, campaign for the state of Korea and the Korean Pension Fund to divest from Hyundai Heavy Industries. • If you are in Norway, campaign for the Norwegian state to divest from Hyundai Heavy Industries.
+COMPANY PROFILE: HYUNDAI • If you are a UK higher education or university teacher, call on the University Superannuation Scheme to divest from the Hyundai Motor Company. • Check that your pension is not invested in a fund that invests in Hyundai.

-- If you are a UK higher education or university teacher, call on the University Superannuation Scheme to divest from the Hyundai Motor Company. - Check that your pension is not invested in a fund that invests in Hyundai. - Do a Freedom of Information (FOI) request to find out where your local authority pension scheme is invested.
+• Do a Freedom of Information (FOI) request to find out where your local authority pension scheme is invested.
 Check that it is not invested in Hyundai.